W3Techs

 Technologies > Image File Formats > PNG > by Character Encodings

-Usage of PNG broken down by character encodings
+Usage of PNG as image file format broken down by character encodings

 This diagram shows the percentages of websites using PNG broken down by character encodings.
 See technologies overview for explanations on the methodologies used in the surveys.